klamping/vrt-email-course/manuscript/day-2.md

-# Writing Your First Test
+# Write Your First Regression Test

 Day 2 is here; we hope you're ready to dig in.
 Let's get started with some installations!